Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### AILegalTarget

 - `AILegalTarget` can be used with TechnoTypes to forbid the AI from performing a targeting evaluation on this object.
-It is subject to LegalTarget=yes.
+It is subject to `LegalTarget=yes`.

 In `RULES.INI`:
 ```ini